Dennis' 7 Dees logo

 • Cut back deciduous grasses and perennials in late winter before new growth begins—it’s nice to leave them up over the winter for birds and insects.
 Remember—native butterflies and moths are caterpillars when young, and need to feed on plant leaves, so tolerating some insect feeding is an important part of creating habitat.

-Some of Our Favorite Northwest Native Plants
+A Comprehensive List of Pacific Northwest Native Plants

 Vine Maple Oregon Trees